What is it?

 - The 11 best semi-modular synths

-- The 21 best high-end hardware synthesizers
+- Only want the best?
+Check out the best high-end hardware synthesizers

 Effects, arps and connectivity